 When you buy insurance from a U.S. insurance company, you would receive the medical insurance card that will have your name, policy number, group number if applicable, insurance company's usually toll-free telephone number and the address where the claims can be submitted.
 When you get sick, visit the doctor with that card, and most of the times, the receptionist will take that card, call the insurance company and verify the coverage.
 The doctor's office has all the details to bill the insurance company directly, and you would pay the deductible if you have not fulfilled the amount yet.

 In fact, most of the plans are PPO plans and have providers all across the United States that participate in the PPO network.
-When you go to the doctors in the network, please mention that you have the a particular PPO Network plan (such as Coventry, First Health, UnitedHealthcare etc.), as the doctor sometimes may not be aware of the insurance plan name (such as Visitors Care, Atlas America, Liaison Travel Choice etc.), or the administrator name (IMG, Seven Corners, Tokio Marine HCC - MIS Group etc.) or the insurance carrier (Sirius, Lloyd's, Nationwide, Chartis etc.).
+When you go to the doctors in the network, please mention that you have the a particular PPO Network plan (such as Coventry, First Health, UnitedHealthcare etc.), as the doctor sometimes may not be aware of the insurance plan name (such as Safe Travels for Visitors to the USA, Atlas America, Patriot America Plus, etc.), or the administrator name (IMG, Tokio Marine HCC - MIS Group, Trawick International, etc.) or the insurance carrier (Sirius, Lloyd's, Nationwide, Chartis etc.).

 In most cases, hospitals directly bill insurance companies, but occasionally, an individual doctor's office may not bill the insurance company directly and instead request payment from you upon receipt of treatment.
 In this case, the doctor's office should give you an itemized bill to submit your claim form to the insurance company.